DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-06-04-provider-context.md

 When candidates fail to enter all their relevant qualifications, providers worry this is because the form doesn't ask for them.

-When candidates disclose sensitive information, providers aren't sure if they understand the implications/what they are being asked.
+When candidates disclose sensitive information, providers aren’t sure if they understand the implications/what they are being asked.

 When candidates 'get things wrong' in other ways, providers don't know if it's because the guidance is unclear.